-10.4 FIRE SUPPRESSION SYSTEMS
+11.4 FIRE SUPPRESSION SYSTEMS

 Fire suppression systems shall be provided for facilities in accordance with UFC 3-600-01 and applicable NFPA criteria.
-System designs should be the performance based type with detailed shop drawings, materials submittals, and hydraulic calculations prepared by qualified technicians.
+System designs should be the performance-based type with detailed shop drawings, materials submittals, and hydraulic calculations prepared by qualified technicians stamped and signed by the qualified fire protection specialist.
 Installation of as required by UFC Standpipe and Hose Systems and NFPA standards Installation of Sprinkler Systems.